 NATIONAL WEATHER SERVICE TERMS

-- Fire Weather Watch - A Fire Weather Watch is used to advise of the possible development of a red flag event in the near future.
-Usually fire danger is in the very high to extreme category.
-A Fire Weather Watch will normally be issued 12 to 24 hours in advance of the expected onset of severe fire weather conditions.
+- Fire Weather Watch - A Fire Weather Watch is used to advise of the possible development of a red flag event in the near future, and is issued when the combination of dry fuels and weather conditions support extreme fire danger.
+A Fire Weather Watch can be issued up to 72 hours before conditions are expected to occur.

-- Red Flag Warning - A Red Flag Warning is issued to indicate the imminent danger of severe fire weather with a relatively high probability of occurrence.
-Usually the fire danger is in the very high to extreme category.
-A Red Flag Warning will normally be issued for potential severe fire weather events in less than 12 hours.
+- Red Flag Warning - A Red Flag Warning is issued to indicate that the combination of dry fuels and weather conditions will support extreme fire danger and/or fire behavior, including the potential for widespread new ignitions or control problems with existing fires.
 A Red Flag Warning may or may not be preceded by a Fire Weather Watch.